My astronomy project:

 4: Lower protection panel

 I live in Sweden and some years we can have a lot of snow in the winter.
-The lower end of the panel need some protection from snow.
+The lower end of the wall need some protection from snow.

-At the lowest 0.3 meter I have used plywood as a panel.
+At the lowest 0.3 meter I have used plywood as a wall panel.
 I will protect it from water/snow later.
 Now you see that I had lower the walls.

 In the beginning I will us my EQ6 mount, it will just reach the rim of the upper frame when I mount it with a distance atop of the pier.Back to contents

 Ad / Annons: